SebasOcampoo/IoTCamp/FinalProjects/readme.md

 **NOTE: All resources must be in the same subscription and region.**

-Now we're going to create the cloud infrastructure connecting our services.
+Now we're going to create the cloud infrastructure connecting our services as shown in the figures below.

 ![Registration architecture](../Docs/images/registration.png)
 ![Registration architecture](../Docs/images/overall_architecture.png)